Heroesjouney/AIMovieStudiov2/README.md

 Today I manage LED volume stages for virtual production and in-camera VFX at SCAD Atlanta, and I run Sandbox Entertainment Company.
 I teach and mentor filmmakers on both the creative and technical sides of modern production.

+Filmmaking isn't just what I do — it's what I'm drawn to.
+The craft of it, the collaboration, the moment a frame becomes a feeling.
+That passion is what drives everything I build, including this project.
+I'm also developing [**Luminara**](https://luminara-kan0.onrender.com/) — a companion project exploring the next layer of AI-assisted creative workflows.
+(Source is private for now; the live app is available to try.)

 ### Why this project exists

 Filmmaking has always been expensive — prohibitively so for independent creators.
 For decades, the cost of cameras, lighting, stages, crew, and post-production has acted as a gatekeeper, silencing voices that didn't have access to capital or industry connections.
 The tools existed, but the system kept them out of reach.